Confined Willmore energy and the Area functional: Introduction

-\emph{Acknowledgements.} I am very grateful to Prof. Matteo Novaga, my advisor for the master's degree and guide for my first steps in the study of Geometric Measure Theory and for dealing with the problems described in this work.
-Also, I would like to thank Prof. Giovanni Alberti for some precious observations and corrections to what is presented in the following.
+\emph{Acknowledgments:} I am very grateful to Matteo Novaga for his help and his interest during the preparation of this work, that is partially contained in my master thesis.
+I also thank Giovanni Alberti for some precious observations.